Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Preliminaries

 for $\mathcal E(u,p)$ defined in~\eqref{eq:Eup}. \end{lemma} \begin{proof} As $\nabla \mathcal{L}(u^*,p^*) = 0$, we can insert $\nabla \mathcal{L}(u^*,p^*)$ and obtain

 \end{proof}

 By sign change of $ \partial_u \mathcal{L}(u,p)$ and $ \partial_p \mathcal{L}(u,p)$, the cross terms $\left \langle u-u^*, B^\top(p-p^*) \right \rangle$ and $\left \langle p-p^*, -B(u-u^*) \right \rangle$ are canceled.
 The symmetrized Bregman divergence of $f$ can be bounded below by $\|u-u^*\|^2 $ by the strong convexity of $f(u)$.
-However, that of $h$ cannot be controlled by $\|p-p^*\|^2$ if $\mu_h = 0$, which is the loss of the strong convexity on the dual variable.
+However, that of $g$ cannot be controlled by $\|p-p^*\|^2$ if $\mu_g = 0$, which is the loss of the strong convexity on the dual variable.
 One cannot achieve the exponential decay for Lyapunov function~\eqref{eq:Eup} by using the primal-dual flow, and this is the essential reason for the sub-linear convergence rate for many numerical schemes; see the literature review in the introduction.

-In the continuous level, a compensation is to introduce a rescaled primal-dual flow~\cite{chen2021unified}.
-In the discrete level, however, corresponding explicit schemes can only converge sub-linearly~\cite{luo2021primal}.
-The linear rate can be retained if the scheme is implicit in $p$~\cite{luo2021primal,luo2021accelerated} for which a linear saddle point system should be solved in each step.
+In the continuous level, a compensation is to introduce a rescaled primal-dual flow and design a tailored Lyapunov function such that the exponential decay can be verified under certain metric~\cite{chen2021unified, qu2018exponential}.
+In the discrete level, however, corresponding explicit schemes can only converge sub-linearly~\cite{luo2022primal}.
+The linear rate can be retained if the scheme is implicit in $p$~\cite{luo2021accelerated, luo2022primal} for which a linear saddle point system should be solved in each step.
 Recovery the strong Lyapunov property through the time rescaling in the dual variable is thus expensive.